pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 --

 - And you might even have a preference!
-- p5 gives us functions for us to _tell_ it which style we like...
+- p5 gives us functions for us to _tell_ it which style we want right now...

 ---